-The Stakeholders' Relationship Committee, inter alia, is primarily responsible for considering and resolving grievances of security holders of the Company.
-The additional powers (terms of reference) of the Stakeholders' Relationship Committee are:
+The Stakeholders' Relationship Committee, inter alia, is primarily responsible for considering and Resolving the grievances of the security holders of the listed entity including complaints related to transfer/transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc. The additional powers (terms of reference) of the Stakeholders' Relationship Committee are:

-1. Review and oversee the process of transfer, transmission of shares, issue duplicate share certificates, splitting or consolidation of share certificates, redress shareholders' complaints, approve the nominations received, dematerialisation, rematerialisation, etc. and other shares related formalities.
+1. Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent i.e. transfer, transmission of shares, issue duplicate share certificates, splitting or consolidation of share certificates, redress shareholders' complaints, approve the nominations received, dematerialisation, rematerialisation, etc. and other shares related formalities.